-An asset is an ongoing strategic advantage you can use throughout the game.
-Some assets are played beneath other cards.
+An asset is an ongoing strategic advantage you can exploit throughout the game.
+Some assets are given to other cards.

 An order can be played for a one-time effect during your deploy phase.
 An interrupt also produces a one-time effect, but can be played during any phase of either player's turn.